tramhao/termusic/README.md

 ## ChangeLog

 ### [v0.3.13]
-- Released on: Sep, 2021.
+- Released on: Sep 23, 2021.
-- New: mpris support(optional).
+- New: mpris support(optional). use "make mpris" to compile and install it.
 - Show a message when start playing a song.
 - Remove the usage of msgbox component and use paragraph instead.